silvae86/silvae86.github.io/_posts/2019-04-02-fix-broken-package-r-language-install.markdown

 categories: ubuntu r-language apt-get sysadmin broken package
 ---

 I had an issue with install R on Ubuntu 16.04.
-Message was about some inability to install a dependency of
+Message was about some inability to install a dependency of the main R package.

 ## Problem